dgurudot/tg/privacy.md

 Thank you for choosing to be part of our community at  TradeGrub  ("**Company**", "**we**", "**us**", or "**our**").
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about our  policy, or our practices with regards to your personal information, please contact us at  tradegrub@gmail.com

-When you visit our  and use our services, you trust us with your personal information.
+When you visit our app and use our services, you trust us with your personal information.
 We take your privacy very seriously.
 In this  privacy policy, we seek to explain to you in the clearest way possible what information we collect, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.
-If there are any terms in this  privacy policy that you do not agree with, please discontinue use of our  and our services.
+If there are any terms in this  privacy policy that you do not agree with, please discontinue use of our app and our services.

-This  privacy policy applies to all information collected through our  and/or any related services, sales, marketing or events (we refer to them collectively in this  privacy policy as the "**Services**").
+This  privacy policy applies to all information collected through our app and/or any related services, sales, marketing or events (we refer to them collectively in this  privacy policy as the "**Services**").

 **Please read this  privacy policy carefully as it will help you make informed decisions about sharing your personal information with us.**